 Proper installation of our pavers results in a pavement surface that is strong, yet flexible.
 The joints between the pavers allow your driveway, walkway, patio, etc. to move without cracking.
 In addition, pavers can be removed for utility repairs or access.
-Our pavers all have a minimum compressive strength of 8,000 psi (about 3 times stronger than poured concrete).
+Our pavers all have a minimum compressive strength of 5,000 psi.
 Finally, our pavers are available in a wide range of colors, shapes and textures to fit all your design needs.

 Why are they called Interlocking Concrete Pavers?